 During this time Cromwell began to turn his attention to African American history.
 Between 1901 and 1903 he served as editor of The Record, another small weekly newspaper in Washington, D.C.
 Upon his resignation he decided to devote all of his efforts to historical research and writing.
 In 1914 Cromwell published his most influential work, The Negro in American History: Men and Women Eminent in the Evolution of the American of African Descent which influenced Carter G. Woodson to found the Association for the Study of Negro Life and History the following year.
 Cromwell was subsequently a frequent contributor to the Association’s publication, the Journal of Negro History.
 Cromwell continued to teach and write about African American history, publishing his last scholarly paper in 1924, a few years before his death.

-John Wesley Cromwell died in his home in Washington, D.C. on April 14, 1927.
+John Wesley Cromwell died in his home in Washington, D.C. on April 14, 1927 at the age of 80.